osism/osism.github.io/docs/guides/other-guides/cloud-in-a-box/running-on-a-virtual-machine.md

 * Boot Order:  Set Optical as first boot device

-This configuration has been successfully tested with VirtualBox 6.1.50 using an Ubuntu 22.04 Host wit HWE Kernel 6.5.0 The more CPU, RAM and Disc the better, as this is the bare minimum for a basic installation.
+This configuration has been successfully tested with VirtualBox 6.1.50 using an Ubuntu 22.04 Host with HWE Kernel 6.5.0 The more CPU, RAM and Disc the better, as this is the bare minimum for a basic installation.